suhovius/api_sketch/README.md

 API definitions files should be placed into directory with structure similar to `definitions` folder in this example.
 Directory may have only one file or many files and folders with files.
 Resurce's `namespace` is derived from this hierachical structure.

+`config` folder is loaded before `resources` folder.
+Some initial data as shared definition blocks may be placed at config folder.

 ```
 definitions
 ├── config